Rutherford County Fire Rescue Department

 Prior to 2010, fire protection in Rutherford County outside municipal city limits was provided by 11 all-volunteer 501(c)(3) non-profit fire departments.
 These departments were not associated with the County and provided fire protection services under contract with Rutherford County to their respective districts.

-The Rutherford County Fire Rescue Department continues to grow to meet the high demand for services in one of the State's fastest growing counties.
+Today, RCFR serves Rutherford County with 97 full-time personnel out of 5 stations and continues to grow to meet the high demand for services in one of the State's fastest growing counties.

 News